 Quality and finish

-The EQ Fortwo is sold as a premium(ish) product and although it’s not good enough to be wearing the three-pointed star of a Mercedes, it does try and distance itself from the regular mass-market brands.
+The Smart EQ Fortwo is sold as a premium(ish) product and although it’s not good enough to be wearing the three-pointed star of a Mercedes, it does try and distance itself from the regular mass-market brands.

 On the downside, some of the materials in here don’t qualify as premium at all.
-That’s true for every other car in this sector, but this also reflects that the Fortwo isn’t really a wholly premium product.
+That’s true for every other car in this sector, but this also reflects that the Smart EQ Fortwo isn’t really a wholly premium product.
 Smart’s relationship with Renault is also evident (the Smart Forfour and Renault Twingo are sister cars) with the occasional item of Renault switch gear dotted around the cabin.

-Unlike older versions of the Fortwo, the EQ model benefits from a single specification infotainment as standard across the range, which means you don’t have to decide which version to choose or pay extra for the privilege.
+Unlike older versions of the Fortwo, the Smart EQ Fortwo model benefits from a single specification infotainment as standard across the range, which means you don’t have to decide which version to choose or pay extra for the privilege.

 As standard the EQ gets the Smart Media System, which is made up of a 7.0-inch touchscreen, TomTom navigation including live services such as traffic reporting, Android Auto and Mirror Link and a DAB tuner.

 At present, the system doesn’t offer Apple CarPlay, although Smart says it will be offered later on in the vehicle’s lifetime, so it would be worth checking with your friendly dealer if this is going to be a dealbreaker.

 The system works pretty well, responding to the inputs of the driver accurately and the graphics are simple and easy to read.
 You can also use the steering wheel controls to operate certain functions.
 It is worth noting that this system has been in use for a while, so it’s not the freshest, but it should provide enough to meet the needs of most buyers.
 You also get three years’ subscription to the TomTom Live services, but it will require a subscription outside of that period.

 Space and practicality: Smart EQ Fortwo boot space